Stacked PRs: Code Changes as Narrative

 ) the commits from a stacked branch on top of the squash commit generated by merging its parent branch:

-his can cause some issues in high-throughput repositories where Aviator’s parallel merge queue mode is enabled.
+This can cause some issues in high-throughput repositories where Aviator’s parallel merge queue mode is enabled.
 Since we can’t start rebasing the next PR until the previous one is merged, the merge process becomes serialized on running CI for each branch in the stack (since CI is re-triggered after rebasing a branch).

-Bonus: Aviator’s fast-forward mode
+Bonus: Aviator’s Fast-forward Mode

 Aviator’s fast-forward mode is a subset of parallel mode that works by only fast-forwarding your mainline branch to commits with known-good CI states.